Da-Fecto/FieldtypeSelectFile/README.md

 ### When to use ?

 Let editors select a file and base your own logic upon this.
 With the __change page template__ setting you're able to  use the selected file as template file.
 This could reduce the amount of normal templates needed and let editors choose how the page get rendered.
-It could be a real good companion with InputfieldSelector there are plenty of use cases for this Inputfield.
+This field is real good companion with InputfieldSelector, there are plenty of use cases for this Inputfield.

 In the examples I call the field **selected_file**.